michbeck100/pimatic-hap/README.md

 Please use 031-45-154 as pin, when pairing with the pimatic homekit bridge.

-Every iOS app that works with homekit should work with this (like Elgato Eve), so no need for an Apple developer account.
+Every iOS app that works with homekit should work with this (like Apple Home app), so no need for an Apple developer account.

 #### Configuration